UBC-MDS/mercedestrenz/README.md

 # mercedestrenz

-This python package is for inspect and analyze used Mercedes Benz car prices.
-The package helps users to get simple answers of how to choose the used Mercedes Benz car in the market.
-The package also include useful visualization tool and trained model to serve buyers and sellers.
+This python package is for inspecting and analyzing used Mercedes Benz car prices.
+The package helps users to get simple answers on how to choose the used Mercedes Benz car in the market.
+The package also includes useful visualization tool and trained model to serve buyers and sellers.

 ## Collaborators

 Kelly Wu, Morris Zhao, Spencer Gerlach, Ty Andrews

 ## Python ecosystem

-- TODO
+Our package is unique, it provides an easy way to investigate used Mercedes Benz car prices.
+It provide people a big picture about the market.
+The package is rely on the real market data set to plot, filter and predict.
+It also gives advice to buyers and seller wehn they try to make a decision.

 ## Functions